whaleygeek/pyenergenie/README.md

 cd src
 ```

-4. run the monitor test program
+4. run the monitor test program with your MiHome adaptors

 ```
 sudo python monitor.py